Carnegie Hill

 The “Uptown Village”

-On a typical morning, it is quiet outside our home.
-There is no traffic.
-With our windows open, we do not hear horns nor sirens, just the trees bristling against the wind, and feel the sunlight warming our home.
-Our children are excited to get the day going.
-Despite finishing breakfast at home, they insist that we run over to Eli’s before school opens.
+On a typical morning, the outside of our home is quiet.
+There is not much traffic.
+With our windows open, we do not hear horns or sirens.
+Our children are excited to start the day.
+Despite finishing breakfast at home, they insist that we run over to the local coffee shop to see their friends before school opens.
 They love their hot cocoa and freshly made Nutella croissants.

 Brich Church

 Our night is finished, but we have a weekend to look forward to in our village.
-As a “city-kid” I always wanted to live in the city, yet always wanted to leave for the weekends!
+As a “city-kid,” I always wanted to live in the city, yet I always wanted to leave for the weekends!
 I do not, however, feel rushed to leave when Saturday morning rolls around.
 As soon as our children get up from bed, our favorite bagels await us at Grabsteins.
-With our bagels in tow, usually we’ll walk over to the newly renovated playground on 96th Street and 5th Avenue.
-After the swing sets and jungle gyms, we will make our way through Central Park and head north to the water falls in the North Woods and then to Conservancy Gardens where my children can play around the fishponds surrounded by blooming flowers.
-This Saturday, however, the Guggenheim is having a family day; we go there instead, and maybe this time, they will let my kids run down the sloping rotunda at top speed!
+With our bagels in tow, we’ll usually walk over to the newly renovated playground on 96th Street and 5th Avenue.
+After the swing sets and jungle gyms, we will make our way through Central Park and head north to the waterfalls in the North Woods and then to Conservancy Gardens, where my children can play around the fishponds surrounded by blooming flowers.
+This Saturday, however, the Guggenheim is having a family day; we will go there instead, and maybe this time, they will let my kids run down the sloping rotunda at top speed!

 The Guggenheim